-- Being over the top (from an external perspective) and organised
+- Being over the top (from an external perspective) and organized

 - Being a perfectionist and needing things to be done a certain way

-- Extreme high (and often unrealistic) standards from people and circumstances
+- High (and often unrealistic) standards from people and circumstances

-- Disproportionate amounts of anger when things don’t go as they planned
+- Disproportionate amounts of anger when things don’t go as planned

 - Inability to trust people who won’t be able to do the job exactly as they envision it to be in their minds